jundalisay/sp/content/en/superphysics/principles/chapter-02h.md

 The problem is that success is really achieved by alignment with the Aethereal Element as the cause, of which the Earth Element is just an effect.

-Giving too much emphasis on specifics, measurements, and attainability neuters the mind too much and disconnects it from the infinite possibilities granted by the higher layers.
+Giving too much emphasis on specifics, measurements, and attainability neuters the mind too much and disconnects it from the infinite possibilities granted by the higher elements.

 Although SMART improves goal-setting by adding the 2 Elements of Earth and Air, as opposed to not having any system at all, it also sabotages success by ignoring the other 3 Elements.
 This will give less success than if all the 5 Elements were used.